Portugal in 2 Weeks

 Day 10 – Nazare, Alcobaca, Batalha, Tomar

-After breakfast drive to Nazare (about 40 minutes).Nazare is an Atlantic coast fishing town/resort town.
-If you’re going to skip Salema you might want to actually spend a beach day/night here.
+After breakfast drive to Nazare (about 40 minutes).Nazare is an Atlantic coast fishing and resort town.
+If you’re going to skip Salema you might want to spend a beach day/night here instead.
 Park, then wander to the huge swath of beach and amble along it.
 Towards the harbor you can see a few restored traditional boats.
-The town market (Mercado Municipal) is about 1 block up from teh beach and a decent place to pick up picnic supplies.
+The town market (Mercado Municipal) is about 1 block up from the beach and a decent place to pick up picnic supplies.

-Once you’re done with the beach, walk to the base of the funicular (follow signs that say ascensor) and get a round trip ticket (though you can also walk down, takes about 15 min).
+Once you’re done with the beach, walk to the base of the funicular (follow signs that say ascensor) and get a roundtrip ticket (or you can walk down, takes about 15 minutes).
 Once at the top you’re in Sitio, a neighborhood that used to be a totally separate village.
-The best part of Sitio are the vies.
-Once you arrive, exit and turn left heading to the main square and promontory.
-In this square you’ll see the Church of Our Lady of Nazare with a Black Madonna brought by the last Visigothic king in AD 714.
+The best part of Sitio is the views.
+Exit the elevator and turn left, heading to the main square and promontory.
+In this square you’ll see the Church of Our Lady of Nazare with a black Madonna brought by the last Visigoth king in AD 714.
 From the edge of the square you can see Nazare below.
 The pillar is a memorial for Vasco da Gama erected in 1497 when he stopped in Nazare before leaving for India.
-You’ll likely see older woman in traditional petticoats selling sweets or barnacles in the square.
+You’ll likely see older women in traditional petticoats selling sweets or barnacles in the square.
 If you want, walk 10 minutes down the road to the Farol lighthouse.
-If you look over to the right you’ll see one of the great surfing spots in the world where surfers come out to catch 80-foot waves at certain times of the year.
+If you look over to the right you’ll see one of the great surfing spots in the world where surfers catch 80-foot waves at certain times of the year.

-Alcobaca is a cute little town but its big site is its monastery (it is not as impressive as the one in Batalha so if you have to pick one we recommend Batalha).
-Buy a combo ticket here for the Alcobaca and Batalha monasteries and the Castle of the Knight Templar in Tomar.
+Alcobaca is a cute little town, but its big site is its monastery (it is not as impressive as the one in Batalha so if time is tight and you have to pick one, choose Batalha).
+Buy a combo ticket here for the Alcobaca and Batalha monasteries and the Castle of the Knights Templar in Tomar.

-From Alcobaca drive to Batalha (23 minutes).
-The town isn’t as nice the but the monastery is arguably more impressive.
-Also called the Monastery of Santa Maria, this is considered Portugal’s finest piece of architecture.
+From Alcobaca drive to Batalha (25 minutes).
+The town isn’t as nice the but, the monastery is more impressive.
+Also called the Monastery of Santa Maria, this might be Portugal’s finest piece of architecture.
 Named after a battle for Portugal’s independence in 1385, this remains a symbol of Portugal’s national pride.
 Make sure you see the highly unusual unfinished chapels, a large open-air chamber whose construction was never completed.

-From Batalha drive to Toma (35 minutes).
+From Batalha drive to Tomar (35 minutes).
 Tomar is a charming town, settled in Roman times, set under the Castle of the Knights Templar and Convent of Christ.
 The Knights Templar built the castle about 800 years ago, and it’s where knights would go to be blessed before they faced the Moors in battle.
-Henry the Navigator was its Grand Master and lived here for a few years.
+Henry the Navigator was its grandmaster and lived here for a few years.
 The main attraction is the oratory from the 12th century.

-Once you’re finished, grab a drink along the bank of the Nabao River or in the Praca da Republica (the old square) before your final push to Coimbra (50 minute drive).
+Once you’re finished, grab a drink along the bank of the Nabao River or in the Praca da Republica (the old square) before your final push to Coimbra (50 minutes).

 In Coimbra, check into your lodging.
-We highly recommend Sapientia Boutique Hotel however if you want to avoid driving in the old town, you can consider Quinta das Lagrimas.
+We highly recommend Sapientia Boutique Hotel, however, if you want to avoid driving in the old town consider Quinta das Lagrimas.

 For dinner head to Fangas Maior, Fangas Veg, Restaruante Ze Manel dos Ossos, Solar do Bacalhau, Spaghetti Notte, or Casas do Bragal.